 Each episode of Polish Poetry Unites video series conceived by Ewa Zadrzyńska and Bartek Remisko consists of two parts.
 The first part is Edward Hirsch’s short video essay about a featured poet.
 The second part is a short film in which contemporary Poles talk about the significance of poetry in their lives, while presenting poems by the featured poet.
 The short films presented in each episode were produced by Ewa Zadrzyńska and had been broadcast by Polish National TVP2 from 2006 to 2013.

-In the first season of Polish Poetry Unites, Edward Hirsch, the author of the national bestselling book: How to Read A Poem And Fall In Love With Poetry, explains why Americans should read these celebrated Polish poets:
+In the Polish Poetry Unites series, Edward Hirsch, the author of the national bestselling book: How to Read A Poem And Fall In Love With Poetry, explains why Americans should read these celebrated Polish poets:

 Episode 1 (April 2022):